 “Law of Deeds Revisited” (2010) 84 Australian Law Journal 427

 - University of Oxford (B.C.L.
-2012; Myers Scholar); University of Sydney (LL.M. with high distinction 2011; Highest examination results in Public International Law, International Investment Law, and Law of International Institutions); The Hague Academy of International Law (Directed Studies 2007); University of Technology, Sydney (B.A. and LL.B. with first class honors 2007)
+2012; Myers Scholar at Christ Church college); University of Sydney (LL.M. with high distinction 2011; Highest examination results in Public International Law, International Investment Law, and Law of International Institutions); The Hague Academy of International Law (Directed Studies 2007); University of Technology, Sydney (B.A. and LL.B. with first class honors 2007)

 - England & Wales (Registered Foreign Lawyer), High Court of Australia, Federal Courts of Australia, and Supreme Court of New South Wales